Hangard Airlines

 Hangard Airlines was a privately owned Mongolian airline based in Ulaanbaatar.
 It operated charter flights inside Mongolia from its main base at Buyant-Ukhaa International Airport (ULN).
 It ceased all operations in 2001.

 History

 The airline was established in 1992 by Hangard Travel Agency and started operations on 1 January 1993 using the Antonov 24.
 The airline ceased all operations in 2001.
+Their main base was Ulaanbaatar Chinggis Khaan International Airport.

 Destinations

 Hangard operated the following services (as of February 2000):